Terms you Should Know

 Squares are a stable shape that gathers strength from its absolute symmetry.
 The symmetry comes from each side of the square having the same size on all 4 sides.
 When viewed as a square, the energy is slightly more energetic than the circle, a lower energy level.
 When the square is placed on its side it becomes much more energetic.
 When on its side, the square acts more like a triangle, whose corners start a push-pull energy.
 This origination of the square often has medium energy.

-Rectangles Almost as stable as the square, with two sets of sides being
+Rectangles are almost as stable as the square, with two sets of sides being

-Horizontal rectangles add tranquility to compositions due to its restful attitude.
-The energy level is lower than
+Horizontal rectangles add tranquility to compositions due to their restful attitude.
+The energy level is lower than medium in this orientation.

-Vertical rectangles add energy to compositions due to its upright position.
+Vertical rectangles add energy to compositions due to their upright position.
 This is around medium energy orientation for the rectangle.
 Think of picket fences!

 Organic shapes and forms, and the book Point and Line to Plane.

 Currently, we know that that organic objects can have a very man-made look.
-The ability of taking photos through a microscope didn’t make huge advancements until 1933, seven years after the book was written.
+The ability to take photos through a microscope didn’t make huge advancements until 1933, seven years after the book was written.

 Although we can find examples of things found in nature that look very man-made, see photos of algae, in this discussion we will follow this description of organic shapes and forms as described by Kandinsky.